People

 Ted Vlahos | Head of Property | NDL Melbourne

-Ted is the head of property and co-founder at NDL
+Ted is the head of property and a co-founder of NDL

-He has extensive experience in advising individual, corporate and institutional clients including investors, developers, landlords, tenants, financiers, fund managers, stakeholders and estate agents on a broad range of property transactions and projects.
+Ted has almost 20 years’ experience in advising individual, corporate and institutional clients on a broad range of property transactions and projects.

-In 2019, Ted was nominated for a leading individual award in real estate by The Legal 500 Asia Pacific.
+In 2019 he was nominated for a leading individual award in real estate by The Legal 500 Asia Pacific.

 Ted’s property law expertise includes: